In-The-Earth/streamlit-img-label-maker/README.md

-# Streamlit Image Labelling - Blog post
+# Streamlit Image Labelling for Objectdetection

 streamlit-img-label is a graphical image annotation tool using streamlit.
 Annotations are saved as XML files in PASCAL VOC format or YoloFormat.